twolodzko/extraDistr/cran-comments.md

 Reverse imports: 	prophet
 Reverse suggests: 	greta

-The dependencies are not affected since none of the features used by the packages were changed.
+The dependencies are not affected.
+This is bug fix release and the previous interface of the functions wa not altered.

 ## Comments